Last Updated on March 18, 2021 by Johannes Kristjansson

 These included having the lightest racing bike (at one point).

-They also had a triathlon bike that once boasted the lowest level of wind resistance – thanks to a braking system that was integrated into the frame and a drinking system that was built into the handlebar.
+They also had a triathlon bike that once boasted the lowest level of wind resistance.
+That is thanks to a braking system that was integrated into the frame and a drinking system that was built into the handlebar.

 Canyon also developed a racing bike with full suspension that provided a higher level of comfort by relieving the pressure on the rider’s muscles.